-If a parent/ carer has any concerns or complaints regarding the care or welfare of their child, an appointment should be made to speak to the Head Teacher or member of the Inclusion Team in the first instance.
+If a parent/ carer has any concerns or complaints regarding the care or welfare of their child, an appointment should be made to speak to the Head Teacher or SENCo in the first instance.

 The School Complaints Policy and Procedure will be followed as appropriate.
 Further details are available on the school website.